-TONE FROM THE TOP
+FONE FROM THE TOP

-- Cyber security is monitored by the Board of Directors' Risk Committee and receives a quarterly IT and cyber dashboard - The Group Risk Committee monitors quarterly the progress of the cyber security strategy - Additional quarterly reporting to the ECB and local regulators - Group CSO (Chief Security Officer), in charge of the Group Security Department - Group CISO sets the Information Systems Security strategy, ensuring policies are observed across the Bank - Computer Emergency Response Team "CERT" (the first of its kind to be registered by a French company in 2009) centralizes and coordinates response to security incidents - REDTEAM SG tests Group defense and response to targeted attacks, based on Threat Intelligence which goes far beyond classic penetration testing.
+- Cyber security is monitored by the Board of Directors' Risk Committee, which receives a quarterly IT and cyber dashboard - The Group Risk Committee monitors quarterly the progress of the cyber security strategy - Additional quarterly reporting to the ECB and local regulators - Group CSO (Chief Security Officer), in charge of the Group Security Department - Group CISO sets the Information Systems Security (ISS) strategy, ensuring policies are observed across the Bank.
+The CISO sits on the CIO Management Committee and is the Chairman of the weekly Group ISS Executive Committee - Computer Emergency Response Team "CERT" (the first of its kind to be registered by a French company in 2009) centralises and coordinates response to security incidents - REDTEAM SG tests Group defense and response to targeted attacks, based on Threat Intelligence which goes far beyond classic penetration testing.
 The approach is aligned with the TIBER-EU Framework established by the ECB.
-At the end of each mission an action plan is established and followed in project mode. - Development of two IT hubs in Africa, since 2016, strengthening local IT and security - Security policies aligned with international standards and compliant with regulation - Mandatory training for all staff and external providers, in addition to special awareness actions, and specific training for cyber specialists (eg ISO 27005 certification, GIAC Advanced Smartphone Forensics) - EUR 650m investment in security over 3 years 2017-20
+At the end of each mission an action plan is established and followed in project mode. - Development of two IT hubs in Africa in 2016, and dedicated local CISOs in Europe, Africa and Russia who sit in the Group ISS Executive Committee - Security policies aligned with international standards and compliant with regulation - Mandatory training for all staff and external providers, in addition to special awareness actions, and specific training for cyber specialists (eg ISO 27005 certification, GIAC Advanced Smartphone Forensics, CISSP, CISM)